eebio/esm/docs/src/excel.md

 ESM.expand_group
 ```

-!!! todo
-    Are spaces allowed in the group samples list

 In the example:

 * all wells on the left of a 96 well plate (A through H, column 1) are grouped as "blank",